MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/powershell-direct.md

   Provide credentials for the virtual machine when prompted.

   > **Warning:**
    There is a bug in builds before 14500.
 If credentials aren't explicitly specified with `-Credential` flag, the service in the guest will crash and will need to be restarted.
-If you hit this issue, work-around instructions are available [here](#error-a-remote-session-might-have-ended).
+If you hit this issue, workaround instructions are available [here](#error-a-remote-session-might-have-ended).

 3. Copy a file into the virtual machine.